UCLA will still be outfitted by Under Armour despite lawsuit - WHIZ News

 “I don’t have any say in the matter.
 My job is to stop people from getting first downs and get first downs so I’m going to stay in that room,” he said.

-Under Armour paid $11 million per year in rights and marketing fees as well as contributing $2 million per year to aid in facility improvements.
+Under Armour paid $10 million per year in rights and marketing fees as well as contributing $2 million total to aid in facility improvements.
 Under terms of the contract, the company is supposed to supply $6.85 million in athletic apparel, footwear and uniforms.

 The company cited unforeseeable circumstances due to the coronavirus pandemic as one of the reasons it was terminating the deal.